daguge/GuChenJia.github.io/_pages/about.md

 **Postdoctoral Researcher / Assistant Research Fellow** School of Electrical Engineering, Sichuan University

-I conduct research on **planning and operation of low-carbon power and integrated energy systems under deep uncertainty**, with a focus on climate-aware energy transition, renewable integration, and resilient power system planning.
+I conduct research on **planning and operation of low-carbon power systems and integrated energy systems under deep uncertainty**, with a focus on renewable integration, energy storage planning, and climate-aware energy transition.

 ---